Minority Mentor Program

 ABOUT OUR MENTEES

-Mentees are matriculated law students who identify as students from diverse backgrounds, such as: students identifying as a member of a racial or ethnic group underrepresented in the practice of law; members of a religious minority; students with mental or physical disabilities; students identifying as LGBTQ+; students from lower socioeconomic statuses; students who are first-generation college graduates; students who are first-generation Americans; and any other way in which students increase the diversity of our community.
+Mentees are matriculated law students who identify as students from diverse backgrounds: students identifying as a member of a racial or ethnic group underrepresented in the practice of law; members of a religious minority; students with mental or physical disabilities; students identifying as LGBTQ+.

 Students who participate in this program come from a variety of geographic locations, undergraduate universities and professional backgrounds.